 Mummified mannequins sitting on the porch can add a creepy vibe to your home.
 They are frightening as hell.
 They can be like watchmen looking after your home on the scary night.

 Welcome your guests with a spooky spider web doormat.
 You can buy one at the local store or make one yourself.

-Scarecrows can be placed in your porch as a Halloween decoration.
+Scarecrows can be placed on your porch as Halloween decorations.
 You can easily make one by stuffing your old pant and shirt.
 Use pumpkins, flowerpots or a witch hat to make the head.
 More customizations can be made according to DIY skills and budget.
 Here are a few Halloween Scarecrow ideas.